Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Related scientific works

-Recently, some autoencoder-based \cite{autoencoder} feature selection methods have been developed.
+Recently, several autoencoder-based \cite{autoencoder} feature selection methods have been developed.
 These methods leverage the power of autoencoders to learn compact representations of input data while simultaneously identifying the most informative features for the given task.
 Each FS method employs various techniques and architectures tailored to specific feature selection objectives.
-Han et al.\cite{han2018autoencoder} proposed an unsupervised feature selection method that employs a self-representation autoencoder model and weights importance assigned to each feature.
+Han et al. \cite{han2018autoencoder} proposed an unsupervised feature selection method that employs a self-representation autoencoder model and weights importance assigned to each feature.
 By simultaneously minimizing the reconstruction error and implementing group sparsity regularization, a subset of relevant features is obtained.
-Another method, called AgnoS was proposed by Doquet et al. \cite{doquet2020agnostic}, which utilizes also autoencoders for feature selection in order to obtain a compact representation of the data.
-AgnoS employs an improved learning criterion to identify the initial features that are crucial for approximating all other the features.

-Big step forward has been made in unsupervised feature selection.
-Balın et al. \cite{balin2019concrete} propose a novel approach called Concrete Autoencoder for global feature selection.
-This method is capable of efficiently identifying the most informative features while simultaneously learning a neural network to reconstruct the input data using the selected features.
-The concrete autoencoder is an unsupervised technique that utilizes a concrete selector layer as the encoder and a standard neural network as the decoder.
+Another method, called AgnoS was proposed by Doquet et al. \cite{doquet2020agnostic}, which employs an improved learning criterion to identify the initial features that are crucial for approximating all other the features.
+Balin et al. \cite{balin2019concrete} propose a novel approach called Concrete Autoencoder that utilizes a concrete selector layer as the encoder and a standard neural network as the decoder.
 By gradually decreasing the so called temperature of the concrete selector layer during training, the model learns a user-specified number of discrete features.
-During testing, these selected features are used with the decoder network to reconstruct the original input features.
+A different approach was taken by Wu et al. \cite{wu2021fractal}, who introduced fractal autoencoders (FAE), that utilizes a neural network to precisely identify subset of features through global representability exploration, local diversity excavation, and one-to-one scoring layer.
+Following them, QuickSelection (QS) was presented by Atashgahi et al. \cite{atashgahi2022quick}.
+QS introduces the concept of neuron strength in sparse neural networks as a criterion for assessing feature importance.
+This criterion, combined with sparsely connected denoising autoencoders trained using the sparse evolutionary training procedure, allows the simultaneous determination of the importance of all input features.
+Finally, a similar solution was devised by Zang et al. \cite{zang2023udrn}, who developed Unified Dimensional Reduction Network (UDRN), a unified framework that seamlessly integrates Feature Selection (FS) and Feature Projection (FP) tasks.
+To achieve this integration, a novel network framework is devised, comprising a stacked feature selection network and a feature projection network, enabling separate execution of FS and FP tasks.